 Perhaps never before has journalism faced as many challenges as it does today: the explosion of information, social networks penetrating every corner of life and artificial intelligence (AI) gradually "knocking on the door" of the newsroom.
 However, amidst the "storm" of technology, core values are always the beacon that guides true journalists.

-Although I have only been in journalism for about 5 years, in my position, I have witnessed many changes, from the era of newspapers to radio and television to the current era of digital journalism.
+Although I have only been involved in journalism for about 5 years, in my position, I have witnessed many changes, from the era of paper newspapers to radio and television until now, the era of digital journalism.
 Each period has its own characteristics, but there is one thing I always keep in mind: Anyone who works in journalism, whether a reporter or a post-production department, if they do not keep up with the pace of change, will certainly fall behind, even be eliminated.

 Now, we are facing a new challenge called artificial intelligence.
 Many people ask me whether it is unethical for reporters to abuse AI.
 I answer frankly that it depends entirely on the "heart" of the journalist.

-I believe that if reporters abuse AI - like plagiarism or copying in academia - they will not survive in the long run.
-The most important thing is that we must remember the core principle: AI supports humans, not replaces humans.
-We still have to be the drivers, have the "heart" and the sobriety to report truthfully, objectively and with value.
+I believe that if journalists abuse AI - like plagiarism or copying in academia - they will not survive in the long run.
+The most important thing is that we must remember the core principle: AI supports humans, not replaces them.
+We must still be the ones in charge, must have the "heart" and sobriety to report truthfully, objectively and with value.

 Journalism is a journey of constant learning and adaptation.
-Always keep the flame of passion and a pure "heart" burning!
+Always keep the flame of passion and a pure heart!

 Journalist Thanh Thuy is currently hosting an event.